Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-metrics/README.md

 ```

 2. Start your Vendure server and login as administrator
-3. You should now be able to select `product metrics` when you click on the button `add widget`
+3. You should now be able to select `metrics` when you click on the button `add widget`

-Metric results are cached in memory to prevent heavy database queries everytime a user opens its dashboard.
+Metric results are cached in memory to prevent heavy database queries every time a user opens its dashboard.

 ### Metrics

-1. Conversion Rate (CVR): this is the conversion rate of active sessions that converted to placed orders per week/month.
+1. Average Order Value (AOV): The average of `order.totalWithTax` of the orders per week/month
-2. Average Order Value (AOV): The average of `order.totalWithTax` of the orders per week/month
+2. Nr of items: The number of items sold.
+When no variants are selected, this metric counts the total nr of items in an order.
 3. Nr of orders: The number of order per week/month

 # Breaking changes since 5.x